 Best iPad buying guide 2017: The current iPad line-up

-Apple currently sells five iPad models altogether, and each of those offers two to four colour options, two to three storage capacities, and the option to get 3G/cellular or just stick with Wi-Fi.
-That's a lot of configurations, by our count 77 combinations in total: clearly we've got work to do.
+Apple currently sells four iPad models altogether, and each of those offers two to four colour options, one to three storage capacities, and the option to get Wi-Fi and cellular or just stick with Wi-Fi.
+That's a lot of configurations: clearly we've got work to do.

 iPad Pro 12.9 prices